devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 -----

-This section serves as a list of aliases of files stored in one of the template dirs of DevAssistant.
-E.g. if the DevAssistant's template dir contains file ``foo/bar``, then you can use::
+This section serves as a list of aliases of files stored in one of the ``files`` dirs of DevAssistant.
+E.g. if the DevAssistant's files dir contains file ``foo/bar``, then you can use::

    files:
      bar: &bar
        source: foo/bar

 This will allow you to reference the ``foo/bar`` file in ``run`` section as ``*bar`` without having to know where exactly it is located in your installation of DevAssistant.

+Files subdirectories structure should mimic structure of assistants dirs.
+E.g. if you had an assistant ``assistants/crt/python/django.yaml``, it should store its files in ``files/crt/python/django/`` directory.
+It would then need to use ``source: crt/python/django/<file>`` in files section.

 Run
 ---